What’s On The Table

 The Gluten Free Table provides a platform for me to share delicious recipes alongside beautiful photography.
 Developing The Gluten Free Table has given me the opportunity to lend my aesthetic to a growing list of editorial and advertising clients.
 On an ongoing basis I develop, style and photograph recipes for Country Road and most recently I’ve been featured in Vogue Living.

-My husband, and lovely hand model, has been an unwavering pillar of support throughout the highs and lows of establishing The Gluten Free Table, thank you Aaron.
+My husband, and lovely hand model, has been a pillar of support throughout the highs and lows of establishing The Gluten Free Table.
 Keep an eye out for him lurking in some of the photography.

 My love of food wouldn’t ordinarily have led me here.
 My coeliac diagnosis was entirely unexpected.
 I had no apparent symptoms apart from a curious case of anaemia and a vitamin deficiency.
 I later found out that when coeliac disease isn’t treated with a gluten-free diet, the lining of the small intestine is damaged, leading to malabsorption of iron and other nutrients.
 From personal experience, having coeliac disease can make an individual feel incredibly isolated.